Yousei9/LoE-PrivateServer/README.md

 - others will see you standing on water rather than swimming
 - spawning below ground: <br/>
   restart client to fix
+- positions not syncing for all with more than 6 players on a map

 Some important features are still lacking at the moment:
 - no friend or herd system